Falklands War: "Fortress Falklands"

 In the immediate aftermath of the conflict, the British government embarked on a long-term policy of providing the islands with a viable military garrison, known informally as "Fortress Falklands".
 Initially, an aircraft carrier was kept in the area until the runway at Stanley Airport could be improved to take conventional RAF fighters.
 A permanent military complex with a runway designed to take long-haul airliners was constructed in the south of East Falkland, RAF Mount Pleasant, which opened in 1985; an associated deep-water port at Mare Harbour was also constructed.
 A small military outpost was established at King Edward Point on South Georgia, but it was closed in 2001.
+The current British garrison, the British Forces South Atlantic Islands (BFSAI) of about 1,000 personnel, typically consists of a flight of four Eurofighter Typhoon fighters, a tanker and a transport aircraft, an infantry company, an anti-aircraft missile battery and various support troops, with a River-class patrol vessel.

 Military analysis

 Militarily, the Falklands conflict remains one of the largest air-naval combat operations between modern forces since the end of the Second World War.
 As such, it has been the subject of intense study by military analysts and historians.
 Significant takeaways include the vulnerability of surface ships to anti-ship missiles and submarines, the challenges of co-ordinating logistical support for long-distance projections of power, and reconfirmation of the importance of tactical air power, including helicopters.

 In 1986 the BBC broadcast the Horizon programme In the Wake of HMS Sheffield, which discussed lessons learned from the conflict, and measures taken to implement them, such as incorporating greater stealth capabilities and providing better close-in weapon systems for the fleet.
 The principal British military responses to the Falklands War were the measures adopted in the December 1982 Defence White Paper.